Q. What disease do you have? How do you manage it and how did you get healthy.

 Q. What type of almond flour do you use?
 Is it the same as almond meal?

 A. I always use a blanched, finely ground almond flour.
-My favorites are Honeyville Farms and Digestive Wellness.
-Bob’s Redmill is too coarse and will cause soggy baked goods.
-Almond meal is different from almond flour as it contains skins and in typically more coarsly ground.
+My favorites are Honeyville Farms and WellBee.
+Bob's Redmill is too coarse and will cause soggy baked goods.
+Almond meal is different from almond flour as it contains skins and is typically more coarsely ground.
 I find that almond meal is good for breading things but not good for baked goods.
 For more information on Almond Flour, Click Here.